locuskuren/myShop/README.md

  - browse through different products and add them to the cart
  - check out your and pay with stripe test card and then view the order list on the profile page

+### Backend
+- Backend for this app hasn't been uploaded to this repo, as it was found online